cloud-elements/cardigan/README.md

 const add = serialize((a, b) => a + b);
 const subtract = serialize((a, b) => a - b);

-// Do something with serialized functions
+// Do something with serialized functions, like send to Amadeus
 ```

 ### Function deserialization: